-The chapter of "summary" shows the aggregate figures presented in million US\$.
+The chapter of "Summary" shows the aggregate figures presented in million US\$.
 Various graphs have been incorporated along with the tables.
 Table 1 shows key indicators of imports and services along with some historical data.
 Group-wise import and services data are also given.
 Some major commodities of goods and types of services of major country groups are given in table 2 to table 9.
-Table 10 shows major commodity of imports payments and services from various geographical regions/ countries.
+Table 10 shows imports payments of goods and services described by major geographical regions/countries.
 Imports other than banking channel are added as lump sum to total.
-Table11 and table12 enlist major increasing trend commodities respectively.
-Table 13 shows historical exchange rates of Rs/ US\$.
+Table11 and table12 enlist major increasing trend commodities and decreasing trend commodities respectively.
+Table 13 shows exchange rates of Rs/US\$ for FY13.
+Table 14 and 15 shows annual, quarterly and monthly figures of imports of goods and imports of services for last ten years respectively.
 The remaining booklet consists of detailed statements.

-Statement 1 shows the overall figures of import of Goods and Services by commodities and type in equivalent Pak.
+Statement 1 shows the overall figures of import of goods and services by commodities and type in equivalent Pak.
 Rupees and US\$ of current year compared with the previous year and change in the amount.
 The statement is further bifurcated into various regional groups based on similar interests.
 These groups are as follows: